JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 However, it may increase the pause time of the garbage collector.

 When the marking phase is completed, GC processes weak references and nullifies reference points to an unmarked object.
-To decrease the GC pause time, you can enable the concurrent processing of weak references.
-To do that, use the `-Xbinary=concurrentWeakSweep=true` compilation option.
+To decrease the GC pause time, you can enable the concurrent processing of weak references by using the `-Xbinary=concurrentWeakSweep=true` compilation option.

 GC is executed on a separate thread and kicked off based on the timer